Katherine S. McCarter Graduate Student Policy Award

 Applicants must be an ESA member and reside in the United States.
 Graduate students may be seeking a masters or a Ph.D.
 Past GSPA recipients are not eligible to apply.

-Application Instructions:
+Application Instructions

 - A one-page statement that reflects your insights and perspective on the importance of federal support of science and ecology in particular.
-Extra credit for examples of ecological success stories (i.e. where investment of federal dollars had a tangible return, particularly for your home state and if you have received NSF funding).
+Extra credit for examples of ecological success stories (e.g. where investment of federal dollars had a tangible return, particularly for your home state and if you have received NSF funding).

-- A one-page resume.
+- A one-page resume or CV.

-Applications are due at 11:59pm EDT Jan.
-1, 2023.
+Applications are due by 11:59pm ET Jan.
+7, 2026.

-***** How well you follow the submissions instructions will affect your score.
-Please submit your application as one Word file and save your file as LastNameFirstNameGSPA (i.e. SmithJaneGSPA).****
+Incomplete applications will not be considered.
+How well you follow the submission instructions will affect your score.
+Please submit your application as one Word file with page numbers and your last name in the upper left header of each page.
+Save your file as “LastNameFirstNameGSPA26” (e.g. SmithJaneGSPA26).